thomasvdj/pysizeunfolder/README.md

 <img src="https://github.com/thomasvdj/pysizeunfolder/blob/main/examples/cube_estimate.png" width=50% height=50%>

-## Example 2
+### Example 2
 In the following example we generate 15 random points in the centered unit cube, and we define a polyhedron as the convex hull of these points.
 For this given polygon we take a single random sections, and we also retrieve the vertices of the corresponding polygon.
 ```
 points = rng.uniform(low=-0.5, high=0.5, size=(15, 3))
 area, section = pu.iur_3d_hull(points, 1, return_vertices=True, rng=rng)
 ```
-Visualizing the polygon and the linear sections with matplotlib:
+Visualizing the polyhedron and the planar section with matplotlib:

 <img src="https://github.com/thomasvdj/pysizeunfolder/blob/main/examples/random_polyhedron.png" width=50% height=50%>

+Note: for the 3D visualization pyvista was used, which is not installed by default.
+It may be installed via: pip install vtk pyvista.

+## Documentation
+For now the documentation consists of the code examples as above (and in the examples folder) and the docstrings for all of the functions in the source code.